|

 they also have an opening from the loft where they can go outside to

-their porch with steps.
-The lower part of their den, they also have
+The lower part of their den, also have

 seem to bother too much now.